JNishimura/Deep-Learning-Recommenders/README.md

 * Pandas
 * Numpy
 * Tensorflow
+* Keras

-The proposal.pdf file is in the root directory of this repository.
+The final.pdf file is in the root directory of this repository.